PatFrost/rtc2xbox/README.md

 </p>

 RTC2Xbox is inspired and based on [spi2par2019](https://github.com/Ryzee119/spi2par2019) by Ryzee119.
-It's a LCD mod for the original Xbox without modchip.
+<br>It's a LCD mod for the original Xbox without modchip.

 # New Features!
   - Display date and time with real time clock.